Academic degree: Belgium

-The third cycle of Belgium's higher education is covered by the Doctorate degree (Doctorat; Doctoraat) that cover a 3 to 7 year long PhD.
+The third cycle of Belgium's higher education is covered by the Doctorate degree (Doctorat; Doctoraat) that covers a 3-to-7-year-long PhD, depending on whether the doctoral student has teaching responsibilities in addition to conducting research or not (typically 6 years for teaching assistants and 4 years for research-only mandates).

 Czech Republic

-The Czech Republic implemented the Bologna process, so there are basically three degrees: Bachelor (3 years), Master (2 years after Bachelor) and Doctor (4 years after Master).
+The Czech Republic has implemented the Bologna process, and functionally has three degrees: Bachelor (3 years), Master (2 years after Bachelor) and Doctor (4 years after Master).